apache/fury-site/docs/object-serialization/scala/index.md

 ### JDK25+

 Scala uses the Fory Java core when running.
-On JDK25+, opening `java.lang.invoke` to Fory core is not required, but is recommended.
+On JDK25+, opening `java.lang.invoke` to Fory core is also recommended.
 It avoids the current-JDK Unsafe fallback and is required when Unsafe access is disabled or unavailable, including with `--sun-misc-unsafe-memory-access=deny`.
 Use `ALL-UNNAMED` when Fory is on the classpath: